Berms without Calibration: Stochastic Ratios of Annuities

 \section{Stochastic Ratios of Annuities}

+While Theorem~\ref{GHL} and its derivation do not depend on the deterministic annuity ratio assumption, the numerical implementation does require to choose the dynamics for the ratios.
+For the numerical experiment in the previous section we assumed that the annuity ratios are deterministic and the Hagan lattice style model showed a good fit to the market.

+The deterministic annuity ratio assumption is widely used in financial engineering (see, for example, \cite{AP3}).
+It relies on empirical observation that an annuity ratio has a low variance and is an approximately slow changing linear function of the corresponding long and short swap rates.
+Nevertheless, effects like mild correlation skews in midcurve swaptions and CMS spread options markets make it beneficial to have a handle on the stochastic part of annuities ratios.

-To reflect the dependence of a Bermudan swaption price on stochastic ratios of annuities we suggest using Theorem~\ref{TLNZ} from Section 1.
+For a Bermudan swaption to reflect the dependence of the price on stochastic ratios of annuities as an alternative to the correlation skew management we suggest using Theorem~\ref{TLNZ} from Section 1.
 The convexity adjustments of the long and short swap rates will translate into the corresponding convexity adjustment of the forward starting swap rate (see the conversion formulas in~\cite{KF}).
-Therefore, a single shift parameter per each $X_i$ from the previous section will suffice to control the stochastic ratios at least in the first order.
+Therefore, a single distribution shift/convexity adjustment parameter per each coterminal swap rate distribution would suffice to control the stochastic ratios at least in the first order.